nils-mathieu/piscine-rust/module-06.md

 files to turn in:
     src/main.rs  Cargo.toml

-allowed dependencies:
+allowed symbols:
+    std::println  std::eprintln  str::parse  std::result::Result
+    std::num::{ParseIntError, IntErrorKind}
 ```

 Create a **program** that takes exactly one argument.
-You can look at the [`std::env::args()`](https://doc.rust-lang.org/std/env/fn.args.html)
-function to learn how to retrieve those.

-If no arguments (or more than one) are passed, the program prints an error message.
+If no arguments (or more than one) are
+passed, the program prints an error message but *does not panic*.

 The single argument is parsed into an `i32` instance.
 If the convertion is a success, the function
 prints a message indicating that the convertion is a success.
 If an error occurs, a message